 At Next Travel Nursing, our team of cath-lab-specific recruiters appreciates the incredible work and dedication you put forth on a regular basis.
 We recognize your innate ability to work well with your team in what can often become a stressful environment.
 If you are interested in pursuing cath lab travel nursing jobs, check out the job board below to view our current open opportunities.

-Critical care nursing requires a special type of person.
-Your patients depend on you as an ICU nurse during their recovery process as you monitor and safeguard the quality of care delivered, act as an advocate for both them and their families, and closely monitor their bodily functions.
+ICU RN travel jobs require a special type of person.
+Patients depend on you during their recovery process.
+An ICU RN monitors and safeguards the quality of care delivered.
+They act as an advocate for the patient and their families.
 In intensive care environments, a patient’s condition can turn rapidly, making this area of managed care one of the more demanding specialties.
+The team at Next Travel Nursing knows what it takes to be an ICU nurse.
+We serve ICU travel nurses across the country, connecting them with facilities and patients in need of their extraordinary skills.

 Calling all emergency nurses!
 Your friends and family know how hard you work—they realize you put in long hours in a fast-paced environment and have to utilize problem-solving skills at the drop of a hat.
 Those close to you aren’t the only ones who recognize the value you bring to the healthcare field, and this week, the Emergency Nurses Association is celebrating your contributions!
 Oct.
 8–14 is Emergency Nurses Week, and Oct.
 11 is a day that’s all about you! 🎉